openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 The `Bfloat16` software simulation mode is available on CPUs with Intel® AVX-512 instruction set that do not support the native `avx512_bf16` instruction.
 This mode is used for development purposes and it does not guarantee good performance.
 To enable the simulation, the `ov::hint::inference_precision` has to be explicitly set to `ov::element::bf16`.

-> **NOTE**: An exception is thrown in case of setting the `ov::hint::inference_precision` to `ov::element::bf16` on CPU without native `bfloat16` support or `bfloat16` simulation mode.
+> **NOTE**: If ov::hint::inference_precision is set to ov::element::bf16 on a CPU without native bfloat16 support or bfloat16 simulation mode, an exception is thrown.

 > **NOTE**: Due to the reduced mantissa size of the `bfloat16` data type, the resulting `bf16` inference accuracy may differ from the `f32` inference, especially for models that were not trained using the `bfloat16` data type.
 If the `bf16` inference accuracy is not acceptable, it is recommended to switch to the `f32` precision.

 ## Supported Features

-The plugin supports the features listed below.
+The plugin supports the following features:

 ### Multi-device Execution
-If a machine has OpenVINO supported devices other than CPU (for example integrated GPU), then any supported model can be executed on CPU and all the other devices simultaneously.
+If a system includes OpenVINO-supported devices other than the CPU (e.g. an integrated GPU), then any supported model can be executed on all the devices simultaneously.
 This can be achieved by specifying `MULTI:CPU,GPU.0` as a target device in case of simultaneous usage of CPU and GPU.

 @sphinxtabset